 Note: You can only populate one index at a time.
 If you submit more than one index for population, they'll be processed in order of submission by default.

-When errored documents are removed from population in a conceptual index, they appear on the index console in the Document Exceptions panel.
+When errored documents are removed from population in an index, they appear on the index console in the Document Exceptions panel.
 This panel only appears when exceptions exist.

 The panel includes the following fields: